By Ron Prichard

 But I am her purpose.
 She cares for me.
 More than any other woman I ever flirted with.
 More than anyone in my life.

 If I go, they’d probably just turn her off.
-She’d be obsolete.
+She’d be redundant.
 Just like me.